 Click Here for tab for Daydream Believer by The Monkees

 Originally played with a full band and electric guitar, the song translates over as a solo acoustic piece exceptionally well.
-There’s a nice collection of great sounding chords which are all played with a nice and simple strumming pattern.
-Nothing too technically involved so it’s a great choice for a beginner to dive into.
+There’s a nice collection of great-sounding chords, which are all played with a nice and simple strumming pattern.
+Nothing too technically involved, so it’s a great choice for a beginner to dive right into.

 Free Fallin’ by Tom Petty